AUS-DOH-Safety-and-Quality/qiverse/README.md

 Save the .Renviron file, and restart your R session.
 Your environment variables are now set.

+For external users, please read through the vignette on how to set up your environment variables.

 ## Package Vignettes

 The rendered package vignettes can be viewed after installation in R